 VI.
-CONCLUSION
+Conclusion

-The flow kinetics and decomposition dynamics of the precursor gas ammonia have been studied by ultraviolet absorption spectroscopy during continuous flow and pulsed precursor injection.
-An analysis of the various UV absorption features with respect to the ammonia flow rates is provided, showing high sensitivity to less than 1 ppb/s.
-For the ammonia molar flow ratios χ on the order of 10^{-2} to 10^{-1} , a direct relationship between the ammonia absorption strength at 221.6 nm and the ammonia flow rate is shown.
+The flow kinetics and decomposition dynamics of the precursor gas ammonia have been studied by ultraviolet absorption spectroscopy (UVAS) during continuous flow and pulsed precursor injection.
+An analysis of the various UV absorption features with respect to the ammonia flow rates is provided, showing high sensitivity to less than a part per billion molecules per sec.
+For the ammonia molar flow ratios $\chi$ on the order of 10-2 to 10-1, a direct relationship between the ammonia absorption strength at 221.6 nm and the ammonia flow rate is shown.
 Analysis of pulse shape and traveling time under a pulsed injection of ammonia yield the average gas flow velocity in the HPCVD system as function of the total gas flow rate and the reactor pressure.
-The onset of ammonia decomposition is found to start above 900 K at atmospheric pressure.
+The onset of ammonia decomposition is found to start above 900K at atmospheric pressure.
 At higher reactor pressures, the onset of decomposition is shifted to lower temperature, indicating a better match to the decomposition kinetics of TMI for the growth of InN.